-Would consolidation reduce the cost of master plan updates?
+the cost of master plan updates?

-It would be man Geaper for a consolidated fown to develop a new master plan than to develop a New Master plan than to develop a Sussex and Wantage, Economists and planners and Cally Inches a much more referred by artificial municipal boundary lines.
-Geografication, Sussex and Wantage are a single planning area.
+It would be much cheaper for a consolidated town to develop a new master plan than to develop plans individually for Sussex and Wantage.
+Economists and planners think that planning is much more rational and inclusive when it is not fragmented by artificial municipal boundary lines.
+Geographically, Sussex and Wantage are a single planning area.